unachka/unachka/README.md

 ### Hi there, my name is Una and I am a Data Scientist 👋

 I am currently working on
-  Volunteerin at Atlytics
+  Volunteering at Atlytics
   Consulting at Tangible AI as a Data Scientist

 I am currently learning
   Data Engineering

 What I love to do in my free time
   Travel
   Learn new skills
   Food lover and amatuer wine expert

-How to raech me:
+How to raech me: 📫